axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 5.md

 ### Sending tokens from Axelar Network to Ethereum

-Currently, the testnet supports
+The testnet currently supports:
 - `satoshi`
 - `uphoton`(ibc/287EE075B7AADDEB240AFE74FA2108CDACA50A7CCD013FA4C1FCD142AFA9CA9A)
 - `uaxl`

 1. Check you have balances on your account
-   The key name should be the name you generated in `Exercise 3`
+   The key name should be the name you generated in Exercise 3
    ```
     axelard q bank balances $(axelard keys show [key-name] -a)
    ```